-- See Karla Langedijk, Die Selbstbildnisse der holländischen und flämischen Künstler in der Galleria degli Autoritratti der Uffizien in Florenz (Florence, 1992), 61-63, where Van Laer's earlier self-portrait in the Galleria Pallavicini, Rome and other evidence for his appearance are also discussed. - Mario Giuseppe Genesi, "Per una decodifica dei dettagli magico-musicali nella Scena Magica con Autoritratto di Pieter Bodding van Laer," Music in Art 30, nos.
+- See Karla Langedijk, Die Selbstbildnisse der holländischen und flämischen Künstler in der Galleria degli Autoritratti der Uffizien in Florenz (Florence, 1992), 61-63, where Van Laer's earlier self-portrait in the Galleria Pallavicini, Rome, and other evidence for his appearance are also discussed. - 2.
+Mario G. Genesi, "Per una decodifica dei dettagli magico-musicali nella Scena Magica con Autoritratto di Pieter Bodding van Laer," Music in Art 30, nos.
 1-2 (2005): 89, suggested that the smoke was from burning incense. - 3.
-De Gheyn's drawing is in the Kupferstichkabinet, Staatliche Museen zu Berlin, Berlin; Bloemaert's painting is in the Walters Art Gallery, Baltimore; Fetti's is in the Museo Thyssen-Bornemisza, Madrid.
+De Gheyn's drawing is in the Kupferstichkabinet, Staatliche Museen zu Berlin; Bloemaert's painting is in the Walters Art Gallery, Baltimore; Fetti's is in the Museo Thyssen-Bornemisza, Madrid.
 In the case of De Gheyn, the subject seems of a piece with several scenes of witchcraft he drew at about the same time.
-On this point see Linda C. Hults,The Witch as Muse: Art, Gender, and Power in Early Modern Europe (Philadelphia, 2005), 152-57. - 4.
+On this point see Linda C. Hults, The Witch as Muse: Art, Gender, and Power in Early Modern Europe (Philadelphia, 2005), 152-57. - 4.
 The Kabbalah, along with magic and astrology, was one of the many controversial interests that doomed Giordano Bruno (burned at the stake in Rome on 17 February 1600), as discussed in Karen Silvia de León-Jones, Giordano Bruno and the Kabbalah: Prophets, Magicians, and Rabbis (Lincoln, NE, 2004).
-All of Bruno's writings were placed on the Index in 1603. - 5.
+All of Bruno's writings were placed on the Index in 1603.
+Similarly, German theologian Heinrich Cornelius Agrippa von Nettesheim was named a heretic for his De occulta philosophia (1533), in which he argued that through magic one could come to better understand God and the natural world.
+In his analysis, Agrippa drew upon the Hebrew alphabet and Pythagorean numerology, among other sources. - 5.
 The numbers in a column (6?, 4, and 7) could be the beginning of a magic square (in which the numbers in each column, row, and main diagonal yield the same sum). - 6.
 Kathryn Paulsen, The Complete Book of Magic and Witchcraft (New York, 1980), 149.
-When the point is at the top it represents the deity. - These alternatives are described in Mario Giuseppe Genesi, "Per una decodifica dei dettagli magico-musicali nella Scena Magica con Autoritratto di Pieter Bodding van Laer," Music in Art 30, nos.
-1-2 (2005): 91-95. - As suggested in Laurence Wuidar, "Magie démoniaque et allégorie de l'ouïe: Le canon musical dans les vanités de Breughel, Natali et Van Laer," Annales d'histoire de l'art et d'archéologie 27 (2005): 106-7, where crabs are also said to be associated with love and fortune because of their reversals and conflicts. - For this history, see, among others, H. A. M. Snelders, De geschiedenis van de scheikunde in Nederland, vol. 1, Van alchemie tot chemie en chemische industrie rond 1900 (Delft, 1993), 11-25; Lawrence M. Principe and Lloyd DeWitt, Transmutations-Alchemy in Art: Selected Works from the Eddleman and Fisher Collections at the Chemical Heritage Foundation (Philadelphia, 2002); and Lawrence M. Principe, The Secrets of Alchemy (Chicago, 2013), especially chapter 5: "The Golden Age: Practicing Chymistry in the Early
+When the point is at the top it represents the deity. - 7.
+These alternatives are described in Mario G. Genesi, "Per una decodifica dei dettagli magico-musicali nella Scena Magica con Autoritratto di Pieter Bodding van Laer," Music in Art 30, nos.
+1-2 (2005): 91-95. - 8.
+As suggested in Laurence Wuidar, "Magie démoniaque et allégorie de l'ouïe: Le canon musical dans les vanités de Breughel, Natali et Van Laer," Annales d'histoire de l'art et d'archéologie 27 (2005): 106-7, where crabs are also said to be associated with love and fortune because of their reversals and conflicts. - 9.
+For this history, see, among others, H.A.M.
+Snelders, De geschiedenis van de scheikunde in Nederland, vol. 1, Van alchemie tot chemie en chemische industrie rond 1900 (Delft, 1993), 11-25; Lawrence M. Principe and Lloyd DeWitt, Transmutations-Alchemy in Art: Selected Works from the Eddleman and Fisher Collections at the Chemical Heritage Foundation (Philadelphia, 2002); and Lawrence M. Principe, The Secrets of Alchemy (Chicago, 2013), especially chapter 5: "The Golden Age: Practicing Chemistry in the Early Modern Period."